-Presentation with an active component (15%)
+Presentation with an active component (20%)

 Students are expected to prepare a brief presentation and an engaging class activity on a psychotherapy technique or skill.
-COORDINATE AMONGST YOURSELF AS TO WHO DOES WHAT
+COORDINATE AMONGST YOURSELF AS TO WHO DOES WHAT and then confirm with the instructor.

 The presentation and activity should address the technique/skill from start to finish (i.e., how it would be introduced to the client through to debriefing or knowledge check following the technique or skill).
 The purpose of this assignment is to expand your knowledge about and practice your delivery of therapeutic techniques and skills.
 You will rate your top 3 choices in the first 2 weeks of class; I will use these ratings to provide the final assigned topics.
 The topics include various therapeutic techniques that will not otherwise be explicitly practiced in class but are tied to class topics and therefore have constraints on the dates available.
-I have tried to steer away from techniques that you have likely demonstrated in previous classes; please do not choose a technique that you have been assigned in a previous class or are familiar with already.
-There is a list given below- select from this list.
+I have tried to steer away from techniques that you have likely demonstrated in previous classes; please do not choose a technique that you have been assigned in a previous class or are familiar with already or that is covered as a focus in your practicum.
+There is a list given below- select from this list AND get approval from the instructor for your choice.

 Skill or Technique Eligible Dates

-DEAR MAN DBT: Oct 20
+DEAR MAN DBT: Oct 11

-THINK (esp good to teach parents, along DBT: Oct 20
+THINK (esp good to teach parents, along DBT: Oct 11

 with Validation which Barb will cover)

-Defusion ACT: Nov 3
+Defusion ACT: Nov 1

-Committed Action ACT: Nov 3
+Committed Action ACT: Nov 1

-Rolling With Resistance MI: Nov 24
+Rolling With Resistance MI: Nov 15

-OARS (open ended Qs, affirmations, MI: Nov 24
+OARS (open ended Qs, affirmations, MI: Nov 15

 reflection, summaries)

 focus on reflection + summaries

 This assignment is to be completed individually.
-The first portion will be didactic followed by a practical/applied component (e.g., role play or in class exercise - no youtube videos); the entire length should be no longer than 30 minutes or so.
+The first portion will be didactic followed by a practical/applied component (e.g., role play or in class exercise - no youtube videos); the entire length should be no longer than 35 minutes.
+Please stick to this length.

-• Didactic Presentation and Accompanying Resource: The presentation should provide a brief introduction to the skill or technique.
+- Didactic Presentation and Accompanying Resource: The presentation should provide a brief introduction to the skill or technique.
 The presentation should provide relevant details that would facilitate our understanding and ability to use the technique (e.g., the who, what, when, where, why, how of the skill or technique); it may help you to think about what YOU would want to know before deciding whether or not to use a given technique or teach a particular skill.
-This didactic portion should be 10-15 minutes in length and can include visual aids such as a PowerPoint presentation.

-- You will create a user friendly "cheat sheet" or resource for the class on your topic, including the major points from your presentation and a list of a few key resources, tips, and tricks.
+This didactic portion should be 15-20 minutes in length and can include visual aids such as a PowerPoint presentation. - You will create a user friendly "cheat sheet" or Resource for the class on your topic, including the major points from your presentation and a list of a few key resources, tips, and tricks.
 The format of this resource is up to you (e.g., copy of your slides, handout) but it should be brief.
 This resource is due by noon the Sunday before your presentation date and is to be submitted to each class member and the instructor (bmorrong@uoguelph.ca) via email. - Applied Component: The second portion of the presentation will include an active/applied component that will "bring the topic to life".
 The activity chosen for this portion of the assignment will vary depending on each topic but should be chosen carefully to facilitate further understanding.
 It can include various activities such as individual demonstrations, paired role plays, case studies completed collaboratively with classmates, etc. The applied component should be engaging, relevant, and informative for the class and be 15-20 minutes in length.

-Presentation Rubric (out of 63 points worth 15% of your final grade)
+Presentation Rubric (worth 20% of your final grade)